The-Back-Room/The-Back-Room.github.io/docs/windows-themes/sfw/visual-styles/windows-11/once-human.md

 ### Instructions

+- Download the ZIP archive from the `ZIP` link below.
 - Copy the contents of the `Themes` folder into `%SYSTEMROOT%\Resources\Themes`
 - Apply the theme via `Settings > Personalization > Themes`